Updated on June 24th, 2019

 Water in every shape or form is particularly enjoyable when summer is hot: Imagine ice cubes.
 Cool drinks.
 Listening to the water on a beach, lake or river shore.
-(Even just the sound of trickling water will make you feel cool.)
+(Even just the sound of trickling water will make you feel cooler.)
 Or, even better – dipping your hands or feet in it, splashing yourself with it, surfing on it, sailing or rowing on it, swimming in it!
 Standing under a waterfall – carefully, of course.
 And don’t forget the pleasure of getting caught in a warm summer shower… Or purposely going out for a run when it rains!

-And make the most of the long, light hours: Take an evening walk or cycle ride, or have a leisurely al fresco dinner (barbecue, picnic) with friends and family.
+Make the most of the long, light hours: Take an evening walk or cycle ride, or have a leisurely al fresco dinner (barbecue, picnic) with friends and family.

-So: Favour activities that connect you to nature.
+So: Favour activities that connect you to body and nature.
 Dance under the sky – during the day or in the night.
 Sing on your roof terrace.
 Take photographs.
 Swim in natural waters.
 Gaze at the stars.
 And let your senses drink in every bit of the experience!

-Play, have fun
+Play, have fun.

 Find your own ways into what gives you a sense of fun and adventure: